 - Increase heat to HIGH.
-Add mushrooms, ginger, garlic and lemongrass to slow cooker and cook for 30 minutes.
+Add mushrooms, ginger, garlic and lemongrass to slow cooker, cover and cook for 30 minutes.

-- Add fresh noodles and pork back to slow cooker and cook for 5 minutes.
+- Add noodles and shredded pork to slow cooker and cook, covered, for 5 minutes.

-- To assemble: ladle ramen into bowls and top with 2 egg halves, a generous bunch of cilantro, sliced green onion, a squeeze of lime juice and a sprinkle of sesame seeds.
-Serve!
+- To assemble: ladle ramen into bowls and top with soft boiled eggs, cilantro, sliced green onion, a squeeze of lime juice and sprinkle of sesame seeds.